martingerdin/tern-pilot/pilot-publication/manuscript.md

 routines, and difficulties in collecting data on complications and cause of death.

-We minimised the impact of the lower than expected enrolment rates by including a seventh centre, but on-site observations of patient volumes are likely to be needed for the full-scale trial.
+We attempted to minimse the impact of the lower than expected enrolment rates by including a seventh centre, but careful assessments of patient volumes as part of the screening process will be needed for the full-scale trial.
 We decided to be pragmatic in selecting which residents to train and how to structure the data collection depending on how and by whom patients were initially managed, but this flexibility will need to be built into the full-scale trial protocol.
-Finally, we found that data on complications and cause of death were hard to identify and therefore the full-scale trial will need to include longer training of research officers.
+Finally, we found that data on complications and cause of death were hard to identify and therefore the full-scale trial will need to include longer training of research officers if this data is to be collected.

 <!-- Consider discussing waiver of informed consent for initial
 data collection -->